 4.4.2 - How to determine them?

-Qualitative and quantitative method for estimating uncertainties of a Bilan Carbone®.
+Qualitative and quantitative method for estimating the uncertainties of a Bilan Carbone®.

 Uncertainties within a Bilan Carbone® take two different forms.
-The first is qualitative, that is to say that characteristics are defined for the activity data and the emission factors, then rated qualitatively.
+The first is qualitative, meaning that characteristics are defined for activity data and emission factors, then rated qualitatively.
 The second is quantitative, stems from the qualitative information and leads to the determination of a 95% confidence interval.

 Taking uncertainties into account results in three different but correlated forms of results: